 - He scored three touchdowns against Baylor, two on the ground and one via the air. - Sumler was one of three CU tailbacks to rush for at least 90 yards against Miami (Ohio) with 14 carries for 91 yards and a touchdown. - Taking over for an injured Hugh Charles, Sumler was the primary tailback against CSU, rushing 16 times for 85 yards and a touchdown.
+He was also the workhorse against ASU, carrying the ball 16 times, and against FSU, carrying the ball eight times.

+Sumler, continued

-He was also the workhorse against ASU, carrying the ball 16 times, and against FSU, carrying the ball eight times. - Sumler, who finished his high school career as the San Diego area's career rushing leader, is expected to fight for carries with tailbacks Hugh Charles and Byron Ellis.
-He is the most powerful running back on the Buffs' roster and the player most physically suited for goal-line situations. - He is not a burner and does not possess "breakaway speed," but he is fully capable of ripping of 40 or 50-yard runs, according to coaches.
+- Sumler, who finished his high school career as the San Diego area's career rushing leader, is the most powerful running back on the Buffs' roster and the player most physically suited for goal-line situations. - He is not a burner and does not possess "breakaway speed," but he is fully capable of ripping of 40 or 50-yard runs, according to coaches.